Student Success & Support Program

 Students obtain current materials on SJCC’s programs, policies, procedures, locations and facilities through information sessions, orientations, schedules, career and transfer planning guides, catalogs, mailings, brochures, web sites, and newsletters.
 Students have the option of attending an in-person orientation or viewing the online orientation.
 (PLEASE NOTE: Beginning Fall 2014 Orientation will be mandatory for all new students and returning students who have not taken an assessment.)

-Students meet with educational counselors through walk-in, online interactions, and personalized appointments.
-Students learn about educational options including associate degrees, certificate programs, enrichment courses and weekend offerings.
+Students meet with academic counselors through walk-in, online interactions, and personalized appointments.
+Students learn about educational options including associate degrees, certificate programs, transfer, enrichment courses and weekend offerings.
 Counselors assist students in identifying their educational goals and in developing individualized plans to achieve them.
-(PLEASE NOTE: Beginning Fall 2014 it will be mandatory for all students to have an educational plan on file in the Counseling Center.)
+(PLEASE NOTE: Beginning Fall 2014 it will be mandatory for all students to have an educational plan on file in the Counseling Department.)

 Student Progress Follow-Up